areese801/markdown_todoist/README.md

 You can use [this website](https://crontab.guru/) to help generate and validate your crontab schedules

 ### On Windows
 As mentioned above, this script hasn't been tested on Windows, but should work without requiring too much (or any) fixing.
-On Windows, instead of cron, you'd want to use the [Windows Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10), the set up for which is out of scope to describe here.
+On Windows, instead of cron, you'd want to use the [Windows Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10), the set-up for which is out of scope to describe here.

 # About synchronization

 ### Synchronization should just work
 If you've set up any kind of Synchronization for your Markdown notes ([Obsidian Sync](https://obsidian.md/sync), [Dropbox](https://www.dropbox.com/), [Syncthing](https://syncthing.net/), etc), this tool should, in-theory, work without any issue, but please let [Adam Reese](https://github.com/areese801) know and/or fix it yourself and create a pull request if you encounter any issues.

-This was tested with Obsidian Sync and it worked fine.
+This was tested with Obsidian Sync, and it worked fine.

-### Ok, but why "should" it just work?
+### Ok, but why "should it just work"?
 When a task is "migrated", this tool modifies the markdown file that that task was parsed from on-the-fly.

 So a task that looks like this, pre-migration: